mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/ParameterTuple.md

 PyTorch: Stores parameters of network into a list.

-MindSpore：Stores parameters of network into a tuple.
+MindSpore: Stores parameters of network into a tuple.